 Probably my first rendition was this one pot pasta with peas.
 Peas are inexpensive and I usually added lemon zest to the dish, so it was a wonderful flavor to have with chicken, fish, or eggs.
 And it was tasty leftover.

 Around the same time I came up with that recipe, I also made an easy pea pesto dip for the first time – so good, by the way!
-A few years later, I added that recipe to easy seared scallops.
+A few years later, I added that recipe to some easy seared scallops.
 Not surprisingly also delicious.
 But it took until now to finally create that pea pasta sauce!
 Crazy, right?!

 Are Peas Good for You?